aws-controllers-k8s/community/docs/content/docs/tutorials/memorydb-example.md

 ## Create Amazon MemoryDB Cluster Instances

 You can create Amazon MemoryDB Clusters using the `Cluster` custom resource.
 The examples below show how to deploy it from your Kubernetes environment.
-For a full list of options available in the `Cluster` custom resource definition, you can use `kubectl explain cluster`.
+For a full list of options available in the `Cluster` custom resource definition, you can use `kubectl explain cluster` command.

-The examples below use the `db.t4g.small` node type.
-Please review the [MemoryDB node types](https://docs.aws.amazon.com/memorydb/latest/devguide/nodes.supportedtypes.html) to select the most appropriate one for your workload.

 ### Amazon MemoryDB Cluster